 We love to have bell peppers even as a main dish like in these Vegan Stuffed Pepper recipe.
 If you love peppers, you should certainly have a look!

-Try these delicious vegans sauces and dips: Artichokes with Dipping Sauce, Basil Creamy Vegan Sauce, Green Goddess Dip, and our great compilation of the best Vegan Sauces to take your dishes to the next level.
+Try these delicious vegan sauces and dips: Artichokes with Dipping Sauce, Basil Creamy Vegan Sauce, Green Goddess Dip, and our excellent compilation of the best Vegan Sauces to take your dishes to the next level.

 Muhammara Dip (Roasted Bell Pepper Dip)